 Treats major depressions and mental disorders

-The right exposure to the sun is used as a light therapy to help people with major depression related to changing seasonal pattern (also known as seasonal affective disorder or SAD), premenstrual dysphoric disorder (PMDD), pregnant people with depression, anxiety-related disorders, panic attacks and other major depressions and mental disorders.
+The right exposure to the sun is used as light therapy to help people with major depression related to changing seasonal pattern (also known as a seasonal affective disorder or SAD), premenstrual dysphoric disorder (PMDD), pregnant people with depression, anxiety-related disorders, panic attacks and other major depressions and mental disorders.

-Prevents the growth of some deadly bacteria, viruses and microbes
+Prevents the growth of some deadly bacteria, viruses, and microbes

 Cancer and UV lights

-Although excessive exposure to the sun’s UV ray is an established risk factor for the three main forms of skin cancer— malignant melanoma, basal cell carcinoma, and squamous cell carcinoma.
+Although excessive exposure to the sun’s UV rays is an established risk factor for the three main forms of skin cancer— malignant melanoma, basal cell carcinoma, and squamous cell carcinoma.
 Continued high sun exposure was linked with increased survival rates in patients with early-stage melanoma.
 It was evident that most melanomas occur on the least sun-exposed areas of the body, and occupational exposure to sunlight reduced melanoma risk.
 (1)

 Some impressive health links

 Without sufficient vitamin D, bones will not form properly.
 In children, this causes rickets, a disease characterized by growth retardation and various skeletal deformities, including the hallmark bowed legs.
 More recently, there has been a growing appreciation for vitamin D’s impact on bone health in adults.
-Low vitamin D levels will precipitate and exacerbate osteoporosis in both men and women and cause the painful bone disease osteomalacia.
+Low vitamin D levels will precipitate and exacerbate osteoporosis in both men and women and cause painful bone disease osteomalacia.